jacobemcken/jacobemcken.github.io/_drafts/realtime-db-synchronisation-to-frontend-state.md

 ### Delete

-Since two nodes was deleted it will trigger, two `changed` events.
+Since two entries were deleted it will trigger, two `changed` events.

 ```json
 {